krirohini/CarRental/README.md

 # CarRental
 Convert JSON schema to Java Object

-The below represents the server response JSON schema for a car rental company.
+The below represents the JSON schema for a car rental company.

 Below is the schema definition
   "Car" : {